 Conversing in ASL

-Strategies for confirming information and asking for clarification
+Six strategies for confirming understanding and asking for clarification

 1. When you miss a whole statement: